 Assembly and packaging

-Packaging was good.
-The instructions were easy to follow and assembly was smooth.
+Packaging was good and protected the grill from damage during shipping.
+The assembly instructions were easy to follow and assembly went smoothly with just one person.

 15 years on the stainless steel burners, 3 years on all other stainless steel parts, 1 year on all other parts.